Maurice L. Adams

 Embed:

-Maurice L. Adams discusses how he returned home early by a few months than he expected.
-He shares how when he arrived in September would determine when he could leave.
-After understanding the situation and being asked when he arrived, he agreed to the earlier date and is able to return back with his division.
+Maurice L. Adams shares how he managed to return home a few months earlier than expected.
+He explains that the date of his arrival in September would determine when he could leave.
+He recalls after understanding the situation and being asked when he arrived, he agreed to the earlier date and was able to return back with his division.

 Share YouTube: